Missing medication doses seriously affects senior health

 The number of people who skip medication doses on purpose is shockingly high.
 Studies show that 50% of medications for chronic diseases aren’t taken as prescribed.

-This is a serious problem because missing medication doses has serious consequences for older adults.
+This is a problem because missing medication doses has serious consequences for older adults.
 According to a top medical journal, it causes about 125,000 deaths and 10% of hospitalizations every year.

 3 top reasons why seniors aren’t taking medication as prescribed